tajnur007/tajnur007/README.md

 <!-- [![website](https://img.shields.io/badge/Website-informational?&style=flat&logo=Google-Chrome&logoColor=white&link=https://tajnur.gatsbyjs.io/)](https://tajnur.gatsbyjs.io/) -->
 <!-- ![Profile Views](https://komarev.com/ghpvc/?username=tajnur007&color=brightgreen) -->

-👋 Hello, I'm a JavaScript-based Front-end developer with over 3+ years of professional experience.
-I'm passionate about crafting beautiful and user-friendly web interfaces that deliver seamless experiences to users.
+👋 Hello, I'm a JavaScript-based Front-end developer with over 4 years of professional experience.
+I'm passionate about crafting beautiful, user-friendly web interfaces that deliver seamless experiences to users.
 With a strong foundation in HTML, CSS, and JavaScript, I specialize in building responsive and interactive websites using modern frameworks like React.js and Angular.
 I have a keen eye for design, attention to detail, and a problem-solving mindset that allows me to tackle complex challenges efficiently.
-My goal is to create engaging and accessible web applications that exceed client expectations.
+I aim to create engaging and accessible web applications that exceed client expectations.
 Let's collaborate and bring your ideas to life!

 <!--